-Through the Financial Planning Association or Certified Financial Planner Board of Standards in your area, you can find an advisor who is thinking about succession planning and is interested in selling their practice.
+Through the Financial Planning Association and the National Association of Personal Financial Advisors (NAPFA), along with other professional associations, you can find an advisor who is thinking about succession planning and is interested in selling their practice.

 I am currently consulting with an advisor who has worked for a firm for less than 10 years and is in the process of buying out the practice over nine years.

 Certified public accountants (CPAs) are generally well regarded by their clients.
 Develop a rapport with a CPA or another respected financial professional, such as an estate planning attorney, mortgage broker or insurance agent.

 You can refer each other business and build a client base that is both collaborative and mutually beneficial for a client.